 Yamcha in the HG dub is known as….Zedaki?
 HG sure made some weird name change choices in that dub.
 Instead of being voiced by Christopher Sabat, he’s voiced here by Ted Cole who’s….known for…..Well, I really only recognize his work as Lee from Beyblade, so let’s give it that, but apparently he also did several roles on Death Note‘s English dub, of which I didn’t watch much.

 Yamcha jumps down with his sidekick/BFF Puar, known in the HG dub as SQUEAKER?!
 PBBBTTTTAHAHAHAHAHA!!…..Ahhhh, anyway.
 Puar here, instead of Brina Palencia is voiced by Kathy Morse whooooooo……Voiced some woman from Maison Ikkoku, and that’s basically it.
 Puar sounds really weird here.
 Like a British butler trying to imitate a woman.

 Hehehe, Goku calls Yamcha Lamb Chop.
 That’s funny both in the sense of meat and the sock puppet.

-Goku and Yamcha fight with Goku gaining the upperhand by extending his Power Pole (I really wish that’s the one thing that Funimation renamed later on, because practically every sentence including that thing sounds dirty) Yamcha loses his sword, but gets back up to hit Goku with a Wolf Fang Fist.
+Goku and Yamcha fight with Goku gaining the upperhand by extending his Power Pole (I really wish that was the one thing that Funimation renamed later on, because practically every sentence including that thing sounds dirty) Yamcha loses his sword, but gets back up to hit Goku with a Wolf Fang Fist.
 The sound effect when he gets hit into the rock is hilarious.
 It’s like a parody.

 Goku loses his Power Pole as well, but escapes the rubble to fight once more.
 That is until Bulma shows up which stops Yamcha in his tracks because Yamcha always loses his cool when confronted with a pretty girl.